Our Approach to Ending Child Hunger

 Food Bank distributes

 more than 60 million pounds of food annually - including 13 million pounds of fresh fruit and vegetables - to a network of approximately 1,000 community-based member agencies and schools citywide.
-This helps provide 400,000 meals per day for children, teens and adults in need.

 , our federally-funded nutrition education